 For actors (particularly those starting out), an interesting and engaging headshot (or these days a set of headshots) that shows you at your best while also showcasing some of your unique qualities is the most essential tool for getting an agent and more importantly getting good auditions.

-For so many of my clients, the feedback always comes back consistent: once they get the right headshots in place there is almost always an upsurge in the amount of castings that they called into.
-Put simply, all actors should know a quality headshot won’t guarantee you a gig, but it will get you in more doors and create more opportunities.
+For so many of my actor clients, the feedback always comes back consistent: once they get the right headshot(s) there is almost always an upsurge in the amount of castings that they called into.
+Put simply, a good headshot won’t guarantee you the gig, but it will get you in front of castings directors.

-Next, it’s time for a bit of research into your chosen photographer’s work.
-Have a chat to them and see if you like the way they communicate and assess their portfolio.
-Take note of how they dress, light and pose the actors they shoot and whether they get good light into the eyes.
+It’s also good to do a bit of research into your chosen photographer’s work.
+Have a chat to them and see if you like the way they communicate and assess their portfolio and read some reviews.
+Take a note of how they light and pose the actors they shoot and whether they get good light into the eyes.

 Lookalikes and the Doppelgänger effect.

 Once you get photographing a face properly you will often see the Celebrity lookalike(s) of the actor you are shooting with.
 This is really fun but also gives valuable insight into the types of looks and roles an actor might be best suited to.
 It also gives actors a way of researching the best type of clothing hairstyles and overall styling as they move forward into their career.

 Why are they are called headshots when they actually are “face” shots?

 Clothing is important, but what’s often more important is the “face” and how you work to find engaging and interesting expressions that bring focus to the eyes.
 Also working your jawline into the right spot will help ensure a flattering photograph.
 The camera tends to view whats in front of it as flat and using angles and light to create peripheral depth will improve how the face is captured.